zebrunner/javascript-agent-samples/sample-webdriverio/README.md

 ### _Step 4: Execute the tests_

-Please run the following command in the terminal.
+Please run the following command in the terminal:

 ```
 npm install && npm run test